Mukhtar Mai: Rape

 The Mastoi tribal council (jirga) convened separately regarding Shakoor's alleged affair with Naseen.
 They concluded that Shakoor should marry Naseen while Mai be married to a Mastoi man.
 Villagers rejected this conclusion due to the belief that adultery must be punished with adultery.
 Mai was called to the council to apologize to the Mastoi tribe for her brother's actions.
-When she arrived, she was dragged to a nearby hut where she was gang raped in retaliation by 4 Mastoi men while an additional 10 people watched.
+When she arrived, she was dragged to a nearby hut where she was gang raped in retaliation by four Mastoi men while an additional 10 people watched.
 Following the rape, she was paraded nude through the village.
 Her clothes were presented as evidence in court and following the medical examination of Mukhtaran and chemical analysis of her clothes at least two semen stains were revealed.

 Media coverage

 In the following days, the story became headline news in Pakistan, and remained so for months.
 By 3 July, the BBC had picked up on the story.
-Time magazine ran a story on the case in mid-July.
+Time magazine ran a story on the case on 15 July 2002.